jitapichab/kafka-chaos-experiments/README.md

 ![Pokémon Order Site Simulation](media/chaos-kafka-experiments.png)

 This application simulates a Pokémon order site where Pokémon can be purchased and distributed to different countries.
-The order creation process is synchronous, meaning once an order is created, it is marked as pending in a database and published to a Kafka topic.

-A fraud detection microservice then checks if the order meets certain criteria to be processed.
-If an order does not meet these criteria, it is marked as rejected.

-If orders are not updated within a certain time frame (e.g., 2 minutes), a worker checks these pending orders in the database and marks them as reversed to indicate a failure in processing.
+The order creation process is asynchronous, meaning that once an order is created, it is marked as pending in a database and then published to a Kafka topic.
+A fraud detection microservice asynchronously checks whether the order meets certain criteria for processing.
+If the order fails to meet these criteria, it is marked as rejected.
+If orders are not updated within a specific time frame (e.g., 2 minutes), a worker checks the pending orders in the database and marks them as reversed, indicating a failure in processing.

 ## Components